haskellfoundation/tech-proposals/proposals/accepted/050-ghc-base-libraries.rst

 We agree that the version number of ``ghc-internals`` may have a major bump between minor releases of GHC.
 (Why?
 Because to fix the bug we change something in ``ghc-internals``.)

-This makes an exception to a general rule: generally, a minor release of GHC (say 9.6.4) which only fixes bugs, never makes a major version bump to base, or indeed any boot package.
+This makes an exception to a general rule: generally, a minor release of GHC (say 9.6.4) which only fixes bugs, never makes a major version bump to ``base``, or indeed any boot package.

 We should discuss this (rather important) exception with the Stackage curators.

 But this same issue could in principle affect ``base`` too.

-- A minor release of GHC (say 9.6.4) which only fixes bugs, never makes a major version bump to base.
-  (Nor indeed any boot package.)
-- But very occasionally a **bug-fix** might involve a change to the user-visible API.
-  Example: `role annotations on SNat <https://github.com/haskell/core-libraries-committee/issues/170>`__.
+Very occasionally a **bug-fix** might involve a change to the user-visible API.
+Example: `role annotations on SNat <https://github.com/haskell/core-libraries-committee/issues/170>`__ (although there is a debate as to whether this specific change constitutes a "breaking change" under the PVP).

 Under these circumstances we (together) will have to decide whether to